Crowdsourcing Is Changing the Final Mile

 The cost-effectiveness of crowdsourcing has little to do with the model or the labor, and more to do with the technology that can generate algorithms to improve operations, however.
 Since the model is extremely flexible, businesses can more easily match the supply of drivers to the demand for deliveries.
 The appeal is great as an employee for many people, too.
 Crowdsource drivers can work when they want and how they want, with greater control over their work schedule.

 Implementing a crowdsourcing delivery model is not without challenges.
-A driver that is an employee for a company is more likely to be a reliable worker, and better represent the company’s brand.
+A driver that is an employee is more likely to be a reliable worker, and better represent the company’s brand.
 This makes establishing trust and reliability with independent drivers important, just as it is with any employee.
 Uber, Lyft, and Amazon, for example, perform background checks and monitor GPS tracking and ratings for each driver.

 The Role of Technology